rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 the transmital document itself is in the folder.
 A typical transmital document is the email used send the document.
-If I send to someone more than once in a day, I append "a", "b", and so forth to the day number.
-The output folder typically gets built early in a project's life, because it contains documents describing the project and those are most certainly sent to the client.
+If I send to someone more than once in a day, I append "a", "b", and so forth to the day number, when I need to distinguish the transmitals.
+The output folder typically gets its first content early in a project's life, because it contains documents describing the project and those are most certainly sent to the client.

 # The input folder

 Usually there is an "input" folder as well.
-It contains material for which neither I nor my team mates are the authors.
+It contains material for which neither I nor my teammates are the authors.
 Examples would be analysis from other parties and data sets from others.
-My practice is to lock the files in this folder so that I know that I did not modify them.
-There is a folder for each source, which is often a person, but sometimes an organization.
-The name of the folder is the name of the person or organization.

-Usually the document has the same name as the source used, so that I can find the document when the source describes it.
-Some documents--like webpages--don't have names.
-When that happens, I create a name, typically starting with the last name of the primary author, then a hyphen, then the year the document was published, and finally either the author's title or an abbreviation of the title.
-So the contents of the webpage "My Great Insights" written by John Smith in 2013, would be in the file "smith-2013 my great insights.txt".
+The structure of this folder reflects the two main sources of input
+documents: someone sends me something and I find something on your own.

+When someone sends me something, I put the files they sent into a folder named "input/LASTNAME, FIRSTNAME/YYYY-MM-DD".
+The date is usually the date the documents were sent.
+Usually I use whatever file names the sender used, as these tend to be unique within a transmital and useful to know when trying to find a document: "Do you have the XYZ document I sent you last week?"

+I use the same structure for data sets I download from other sources.
+The folder name is "input/SOURCE/YYYY-MM-DD/" and the file names are whatever was used by the source.

+When I find a document myself, perhaps from a literature search, I download the document and move it to the input folder.
+If the document has a descriptive name, I preceed that name with the last name of the primary author and year of publication.
+For example, the file name might be "chang-2021 how many tyrannosourus rexes ever lived on earth.pdf" (which is an article authored by Kenneth Change and published in the New York Times sometimes in 2021).
+(A variant is to include the full date when that's available, so the file name might start with "chang-2021-05-15."
+Sometimes the downloaded document doesn't have a descriptive name.
+I then find a few keywords to describe it and put those in the file name.
+For example, the file containing the paper by Noble (2009) might have the name "noble-2009 organizing projects".
+I select the keywords hoping that they help me find the document.

+Many times the literature I consult is online.
+It might change at any time, so I keep track of both the date the document was published and the date I accessed the document.
+The date is was published is in the file name or folder name.
+The date I access it is in the notes I take and those notes are in the work folder.

+When I'm working on a team, often team mates will send documents that they have written.
+If these provide background information for the project, they go into the input folder.
+If they are drafts of deliverables we are working on, they go into an appropropriate subfolder in the work folder.

+A good practice is to never edit or otherwise change the documents in the input folder.
+Doing so would make your process hard to replicate.
+Instead, write a program that makes the changes for you.
+That program would read from the project's input folder and write to its work folder.
+To avoid the temptation to edit input files, you can lock your input folder or individual files in it.
+How to lock files and folders depends on your operating system.
+A search will tell you how to do that.

 # Other objects at the top level in a project folder

-Sometimes I have projects that are related to each other.
+I have projects that are related to each other.
 For example, I create a project for each workshop and speech that I give.
 These projects are closedly related to each other.
-For example, a workshop is typically similar to a previous workshop.
 To keep track of the related projects, at the top level in each project's folder, I place an alias file to each of the previous related projects.
 Sometimes, in the prior project's folders I put an alias to the new project.